Sending and Receiving Packets

 #endif

-I like this trick because I’m super lazy, of course you can always link from your project or makefile if you wish.
+I like this trick because I’m super lazy.
+You can always link from your project or makefile if you wish.

 Initializing the socket layer